 The Demon Haunted World 1995

 A parasomnia is something out of the ordinary that a person experiences while they are asleep.
-It often 'runs in the family' and children can often grow out of these disorders such as sleep walking and night terrors.
+It often 'runs in the family' and children can often grow out of these disorders such as sleepwalking and night terrors.
 Sleep Paralysis also falls under this category.
-As the people experiencing a parasomnia often display odd behaviour or seem terrified by their experience, they are often attributed to something paranormal.
+As the people experiencing parasomnia often display odd behaviour or seem terrified by their experience, they are often attributed to something paranormal.

 When we sleep, we go through 5 stages of sleep.
-4 of these are considered to be NREM - non rapid eye movement, with the final stage labeled as REM sleep - rapid eye movement.
+4 of these are considered to be NREM - nonrapid eye movement, with the final stage labeled as REM sleep - rapid eye movement.
 We can dream during any cycle of sleep, but it is most common and most vivid during REM sleep.
 It is believed that we have between 4-6 dreams every night, we just don't always remember them.
 Quite often, it is during this REM sleep, that these parasomnias often occur.
 One of the most common parasomnias associated with the paranormal is sleep paralysis.

 Sleep paralysis occurs when a person is in REM sleep - Rapid Eye Movement.
 It is in this state that the brain has vivid dreams.
 It also sends a message to your muscles to relax which puts you in a state of temporary paralysis so that you don’t go and start physically acting out what you are dreaming.
 If you dream of punching someone, you don’t want to be punching your partner in your sleep - or if they snore like mine does maybe you do!
 Sometimes a person wakes up and becomes conscious before the brain sends the signal to the muscles to wake up.
 It means a person is lying there and is conscious but is unable to move and unable to speak.
 It is common to hallucinate in this state as well as you are still technically in REM and some people report seeing figures in their room or at the foot of the bed.
 They can feel a heaviness on their chest or a choking sensation which makes you feel like it is the figure at the foot of the bed doing this to you.
 It doesn’t take long for the body to catch up, but it can feel like an eternity when you are in this state.
 It is absolutely terrifying.
 It is called sleep paralysis.
-It can occur if someone is sleep deprived, stressed, on certain medications or if they suffer from other sleep disorders such as narcolepsy or sleep apnea.
+It can occur if someone is sleep-deprived, stressed, on certain medications or if they suffer from other sleep disorders such as narcolepsy or sleep apnea.
 People often associate this with what they consider negative spirits and feel it is a form of psychic attack.

-Many researchers seem to suggest that certain personalty traits make a person more prone to believing in the supernatural.
+Many researchers seem to suggest that certain personality traits make a person more prone to believing in the supernatural.
 These personality traits could be a result of evolutionary psychology.
 A lot of what we view about the paranormal comes down to our perception.
 Two people can be standing in a room and witness or experience exactly the same thing.
 One person could interpret it as being paranormal.
 The other person could interpret it as being something explainable.
 When we look at the above, a lot of how the brain reacts and processes information in a lot of ways seems like it is out of our conscious control as is done on a subconscious level.
 Belief and perception of course are different.
 Belief is the root or foundation of our way of thinking.
-You could said the belief is our hard wiring.
+You could say the belief is our hard wiring.
 Our perception is the method and the way that we think or view the World.
-This evolutionary hard wiring (belief) along with the way we have been raised, our cultural influences and own human experiences (perception) helps to complete the circuit. that shape the way we view the world.
+This evolutionary hard-wiring (belief) along with the way we have been raised, our cultural influences, and our own human experiences (perception) helps to complete the circuit. that shape the way we view the world.
 This in turn helps shapes the way we perceive the paranormal and why people think of it in different ways.